rfjakob/gocryptfs/README.md

    created by earlier versions but not the other way round.
 * New command-line option:
  * `-emenames`: Enable EME filename encryption (default true)

+v0.5.1
+* Fix a rename regression caused by DirIV and add test case
+* Use fallocate to guard against out-of-space errors

 v0.5
 * **Stronger filename encryption: DirIV**